-- Collect your child’s stats – these will be needed for filling out college’s online recruiting questionnaires, potentially inserting in the highlight video and filling out any free recruiting profiles
+- Collect your child’s stats – These will be needed for filling out the college’s online recruiting questionnaires, potentially inserting in the highlight video and filling out any free recruiting profiles

 - Have your student register with the NCAA Eligibility Center if interested in D1 or D2 sports.